regnisalram/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+`display: block` blocks out the entire width of the parent element for the element it is set to.
+It follows the box-model.
+Example: `<div>` On the other hand, `display: inline` is only as wide as the width of the actual element, therefore several elements can be in one line.
+Example: `<span>` `display: inline-block` lets us use the best of both: it allows width and height for elements but also allows them to flow next to each other on one line.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.